patrickcap/DEPART/grad-project-briefing.md

 The query parameter `export` should be optional and `false` by default.

-The query parameter `file-name` is not required, but if provided should overwrite the default model name.
+The query parameter `file-name` is not required, but if provided should replace the default model name.

-If `export` is set to true and `file-name` is provided, then the model with the corresponding `model_id` should be saved to the location specified by the `file-name` parameter.
-For simplicity, you may assume that the `file-name` is a location on the local file system that the API is writable.
+If `export` is set to true and `file-name` is provided, then the model with the corresponding `model_id` should be saved to the location specified in the `file-name` parameter.
+For simplicity, you may assume that the `file-name` is a location on the local file system that is writable.
 If `file-name` is not provided but `export` is set to `true` then the model should be saved to the current working directory using the `model_id` as the filename.

 If the model was successfully exported, the response should contain an additional key in the response indicating the model has been exported.
 For example: